Political moderate: United States

-In recent years, the term political moderates has gained traction as a buzzword.
-The existence of the ideal moderate is disputed because of a lack of a moderate political ideology.
-Voters who describe themselves as centrist often mean that they are moderate in their political views, advocating neither extreme left-wing nor right-wing politics.
+Gallup polling indicates that American voters identified as moderate between 35 and 38% of the time during the 1990s and 2000s.
+Voters may identify with moderation for a number of reasons: pragmatic, ideological, or otherwise; however, the number of people that vote for centrist political parties is a statistical anomaly, in part due to the entrenched nature of the country's two-party system.

-Gallup polling indicated that American voters identified as moderate between 35–38% of the time during the 1990s and 2000s.
-Voters may identify with moderation for a number of reasons: pragmatic, ideological, or otherwise.
-It has also been suggested that individuals vote for centrist parties for purely statistical reasons.
+Scholars have debated to what extent moderate political views result in greater electability.
+According to a 2020 study, moderates have historically performed better in American elections.
+However, the study finds, "this gap has disappeared in recent years, where moderates and ideologically extreme candidates are equally likely to be elected."